ThomasRohde/publish-confluence/README.md

 1. **Page Template**: The overall Confluence page content, which includes the macro placeholder
 2. **Macro Template**: The HTML structure for the Confluence HTML macro

-Templates can be created using either HTML (`.html`, `.hbs`) or Markdown (`.md`) formats.
+Page templates can be created using either HTML (`.html`, `.hbs`) or Markdown (`.md`) formats.
 Markdown templates are automatically processed into Confluence-compatible XHTML when published.

 ### Page Template Variables